 What is a city, if not a natural anti-melancholical?

-The Renaissance Magus understood this: what most looks like melancholy, what grows near melancholy, cures melancholy.
+The Renaissance magus understood this: what most looks like melancholy, what grows near melancholy, cures melancholy1.
 Walnuts are good for the brain, a dock leaf relieves nettle stings.
 A city then, being nothing so much as the raised up detritus of activity, of busyness, is the object best fitted to assuage our melancholic temper.

 The city in short is a melancholical system, and excepting only the human psyche, the finest we know.

 It logically follows that Norbiton: Ideal City in its heyday, so far from simply being an anchor dropped in melancholy space, was at best half an idea: a sort of melancholic free radical.